multiversx/mx-launchpad-sc/launchpad/interaction/readme.md

 ```
 claimTicketPayment
 ```
-Go ahead and check the Elrond explorer for the status of this transaction.
+Go ahead and check the MultiversX explorer for the status of this transaction.
 This is the big one!
 If everything is fine, then congrats!
-You’ve reached your destination on the Elrond Launchpad.
+You’ve reached your destination on the MultiversX Launchpad.